zmcartor/homestead-guide/source/account-management.rst

 Using EthKey (deprecated)
 --------------------------------------------------------------------------------

-Ethkey is a CLI tool of the C++ implementation that allows you to interact with the Ethereum wallet.
+Ethkey is a CLI tool of the C++ implementation that allows you to interact with the Expanse wallet.
 With it you can list, inspect, create, delete and modify keys and inspect, create and sign transactions.

 We will assume you have not yet run a client such as eth or anything in the Aleth series of clients.
 If you have, you can skip this section.
 To create a wallet, run ``ethkey`` with the ``createwallet`` command: